lukemunsch/anime-character-base/README.md

 [Kanban Board](https://github.com/lukemunsch/anime-character-base/projects)

-For my site to maximize the engagement, this is the list of user stories that appear in my project kanban board to address my problem statement - "How do I create a site that allows the maximum engagement from users to interact with my content"
+For my site to maximize the engagement, this is the list of user stories that appear in my project Kanban board to address my problem statement - "How do I create a site that allows the maximum engagement from users to interact with my content"

 [[#1](https://github.com/lukemunsch/anime-character-base/issues/1)] - Display Characters on the main index page for users